alexander-io/Bulk-Rename-Files-By-CSV/readme.md

  running this script, x.py, will copy the file contents of media_collection and rename them according to the map defined in table.csv, the output looks something like the structure below :

  ![second](readme_images/second.png)

+run the script with a command line parameter to add a prefix to the output csv file
+$ python3 x.py fb